sadhanaindu/SlackRedesign/README.md

-# How To Improve the UI of Slack
+# PROJECT: How To Improve the UI of Slack

 ## Here is the link to the Figma prototype:
 https://www.figma.com/file/pMiDz5kKu5fFF4AI7kYKGb/Slack-Redesign?type=design&node-id=0%3A1&mode=design&t=pWxwUM45Wcw3xoGV-1